-The truth is that it may take some time to see results, and depending on a niche, it can take 5 months or even 10 months.
+The truth is that it may take some time to see results, and depending on the niche, it can take 5 months or even 10 months.

 This is probably the most difficult part that people jump on the train thinking that they will have a full-time income in 3 months.

-It does work like that and no training on SEO can speed the process up.
+It does not work like that and no training in an SEO strategy can speed the process up.

 Therefore you can’t rely on blogging as your only source of income.
 At least not for the first 6 months.